Ruxolitinib oral tablets

 What may interact with this medicine?

-certain medicines for fungal infection like itraconazole, ketoconazole, posaconazole, voriconazole
+certain medicines for fungal infections like fluconazole, itraconazole, ketoconazole, posaconazole, and voriconazole

 What if I miss a dose?